 While I’m sure the plane is looked over between jaunts (many of the planes seem to fly multiple segments with very quick (20-40minute) turnarounds, I would hope it was a priority.

-While I enjoyed my experience flying Tigerair Singapore from Singapore – Yangon, next I’d be curious to see how MNA stood up to its low-cost competition.
+While I enjoyed my experience flying Tigerair Asia from Singapore – Yangon, next I’d be curious to see how MNA’s international flights stood up to its low-cost competition.

 I highly recommend MNA to travellers and can’t wait to fly with them again on my next (longer!) trip to Myanmar!